 It’s summer.
 It’s hot but you don’t care because next weekend you’re going to hit the trail.
 Now you have to choose what kind of clothing to wear during your hiking trip.
 You’re dithering between hiking shorts and convertible pants and can’t decide which one’s better.
 Well, this article may help you choose.

-The most popular fabrics for zip off pants and shorts are cotton (not recommended for hiking in general), synthetics (such as polyester and nylon) or mixed.
+The most popular fabrics for zip-off pants and shorts are cotton, synthetics (such as polyester and nylon) or mixed.

 Most outdoor hazards are caused by the weather.
 You should always know in general what weather to expect during planning your hiking trip.
 If you’re going to an unfamiliar area, checking weather patterns for some time in advance can give you an idea of what to expect.